acquia/cloud-contenthub-console/README.md

     $composer require acquia/cloud-contenthub-console
     $composer install

-Note that this package must be installed locally and in the codebase on your remote platform (Acquia Cloud or Acquia Site Factory) in order for commands to work.
+Note that this package must be installed locally and in the codebase on your remote platform (Acquia Cloud) in order for commands to work.

 # Create An Acquia Cloud Platform